 Application Procedure for Australia Awards Scholarship 2022

-- The applicant should visit the official website of Australia Award Scholarship.
+- The applicant should visit the Australia Awards website.

 - On the homepage Check the opening and closing dates for your country, and select your country of citizenship/residency from the list of participating countries for specific information on eligibility, priority areas and how to apply.

 - Some countries encourage and allow you to apply online while others require hard-copy applications.

 - After that you have to fill the application form by filling required details or submitting documents.